-Knowing their blood type can help a person better understand their health and be more informed about potential treatments.
+Knowing their blood type can help people better understand their health and be more informed about potential treatments.
 Blood tests are the most common, and reliable, way to determine blood type.

 The presence or absence of substances called antigens helps determine blood type.
 Antigens are involved in triggering the body’s immune response.